10 Acting Techniques Every Actor Should Explore

 I have heard of a few different techniques which deal with creating a fully embodied inner life:

-Strasberg’s Method deal with full and sustained embodiment of character to first understand how they react to the world before finding out how they react in a scene.
+- Strasberg’s Method deals with full and sustained embodiment of character to first understand how they react to the world before finding out how they react in a scene.

 Whatever process you choose to investigate is up to you, but an understanding and investment in techniques which increase inner life is crucial.

 Look here if you are interested in Strasberg’s Method, Emotional memory or emotional recall.